 May 19: Started prepping.

 May 20: Thinking about thread.
 First thought was best background blender but I thinking more color where the basketballs will show on the white blocks.
 Carol has chosen one with blues & green.
+Turns out Silver Bottom Line bobbins work best with this thread.

 May 21: Bobbins, programming, etc.